Shortcuts

 According to reports, market analysis, and the economists, agents, buyers, and notaires we consulted, the majority of French Riviera villa properties asking more than €1 million are listed at unrealistic prices and are sitting on the publicly-listed market, often for years, until the seller lowers the price to be much lower than others on the market, with the average selling price being around 60% less than the original asking price, but some villas selling (eventually) for as much as 90% under asking.

-Many sellers are stubbornly keeping their villas on the market at 3x to as much as 8x actual value either because they are speculating or misinformed.
-These villas have been sitting on the market for years until the prices are lowered.
+These villas have been sitting on the market for years and not selling.
 The sold prices that you’ll see happening are when sellers reach the time where they must sell, and they are then forced to take an at-market offer, last-minute.

-One of the problems in this area is that agents frequently lie about the value of the villas so they can secure the listings, as owners generally choose the agents who tell them they can get more for their villa.
+Another problems in this area is that agents frequently lie about the value of the villas so they can secure the listings, as owners generally choose the agents who tell them they can get more for their villa.
 Who would you list with — the agent who says your villa is only worth €850,000, or the one who promises to get you €4 million?

 Be aware that real estate agents (and notaires) will almost always paint a rosy picture of the market.
 Their goal is to encourage people to list their homes, and to get buyers to feel an urgency to put in an offer (and the higher the offer is, the more profit they make on the deal).
 Remember this bias when you read articles about the market.